junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Hope sprouts at the deepest of his heart.
 And Jimmy devours it.

 He practices taking over control of his body, too, whenever he gets a chance.
-The pain on his nerves grows worse the more he tries, as if riving his whole existence apart, tearing his limbs from his body, scrambling his internal organs.
+The pain on his nerves grows worse the more he tries, as if riving his whole existence apart, tearing his limbs from his body, smashing his internal organs like he's thrown into a blender.
 Sometimes he finds himself wake up in blood and sweat on the floor with no memory of when or how he must have passed out again.
 It doesn't matter, either.
 Only one thing matters.

 As long as he can slow the angel down for a blink of an eye, it might give someone else a chance to get away, to self-defense, or even better, to strike back.